 The Best Salt-Free Water Softeners

 1. Pelican Whole House Alternative Water Filter-Softener

-For a whole-house system, the Pelican Whole House Alternative Water Filter-Softener is easy to install.
+For a whole-house system, the Pelican Whole House Alternative Water Filter-Softener is easy to install and compares well to other water softeners by far.
 It can be installed inside or outside so long as it is protected from freezing temperatures.
 As is the case with other salt-free water softeners, this until conditions the water so there is no slippery feel.

 - Filters and conditions water